WBOR-91-1-FM/spinitron-playlist-import/README.md

 ## Spinitron
 - Log in to Spinitron and click on "Import a playlist" under the "Playlists" column.
 - Select the show you are importing a playlist for.
-Make sure you mark that you are working on the playlist "Before the show"
+Ideally you are going to mark that you are working on the playlist "Before the show"
 - Click Submit.
 - On the next page, click on "Choose file" and just import the .CSV file you downloaded using Exportify.
 - Now the next page will look like this: